akshaytekam/akshaytekam/README.md

 - 👋 Hi, I’m @akshaytekam
 Akshay Tekam.
-I have done my graduation in Computer Science.
+I have done my graduation in Computer Science Currently i'm pursuing Masters in Data Science and learning technologies like Python, SQL, Power BI, Pandas, Numpy, Data Preprocessing, EDA, ML Algorithms and many more.
-Currently i'm working with Mumbai based IT company Quantiphi as a Software Developer.
-I also have working experience as a Sr. Process Executive in Infosys Ltd. India.
 - 👀 I’m interested in...
 Data Analysis, Data Science, and Web Devlopment.
-I have good knowledge of Python, Excel, SQL, Tableau, Javacript, HTML, CSS, NodeJs, React,Networking, GCP.
+I have good knowledge of Python, SQL, Power BI, Data Analytics, EDA Process, Excel, HTML, CSS.
 - 🌱 I’m currently learning
 Tableau, Mathematics, ML.
 - 💞️ I’m looking to collaborate with such industry where i can enhance my knowledge funther by making useful contribution to the team.